Skip to content

 How you are assessed

-This programme uses a range of assessments designed to cultivate critical thinking, collaborative skills, and leadership qualities in students.
+This programme uses a range of assessments designed to cultivate critical thinking, collaborative skills, and leadership qualities.

 Entry Requirements

-All applicants will be expected to demonstrate IELTS level 6.5 with no component below 6.0
+All applicants must demonstrate English language proficiency equivalent to IELTS 6.5 overall, with no individual component below 6.0.

 What Can I Do with This Qualification